nihongodera/limelight/README.md

 The Japanese parsing logic used in Limelight was adapted from Kimtaro's excellent Ruby program [Ve](https://github.com/Kimtaro/ve).
 A big thank you to him and all the others who contributed on that project.

 Limelight relies heavily on both [MeCab](http://taku910.github.io/mecab/) and [php-mecab](https://github.com/rsky/php-mecab).

+Collection methods and methods in the Arr class were derived from Laravel's [collection](https://github.com/illuminate/support/blob/master/Collection.php) methods.

 Contributors more than welcome.

 [Top](#contents)